zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    scripts calling :zeek:id:`Reporter::info`.

-   :t: The time the message was passed to the reporter.
+   :param t: The time the message was passed to the reporter.

-   :msg: The message itself.
+   :param msg: The message itself.

-   :location: A (potentially empty) string describing a location associated with
+   :param location: A (potentially empty) string describing a location associated with
              the message.

    .. zeek:see:: reporter_warning reporter_error Reporter::info Reporter::warning